 Now, that’s a tough one.
-The Feast does not have it’s own parking facility and we are located in the middle of a dense residential neighborhood.
-Your best bet is to scour the streets around the feast, or find some enterprising home owner who has turned his yard into a parking lot.
+The Feast has a designated parking area off of Bellevue Ave.
+The Madeira grounds is located in the middle of a dense residential neighborhood.
+For free parking, your best bet is to scour the streets around the feast, or find some enterprising home owner who has turned his yard into a parking lot.
 Depending on how close, expect to pay $5 to $10.
-Otherwise, it’s likely that you will be doing some serious walking.

 3) What should I do when I get there?

 If you intended to drink an alcoholic beverage while at the Feast, find one of the many “WRISTBAND” booths scattered around the grounds.
 Have your valid driver’s license ready to be scanned.
 The machine will issue a colored wrist band (they are different colors every day) with your name and the last four digits of your license number.
 The volunteer will place it on your wrist and you’re ready to go.
 There is no charge for the wristband, and you MUST wear it to consume any alcoholic beverage.
 This is a very strict rule.